vc64web/virtualc64web/README.md

 * replace the standard emsdk html page and build a specific html5 file which allows to insert disks ...
 * keyboard works for many keys
 * completing and extending the Javascript API for keyboard and joystick controller input from  HTML5 side
-* snapshot support
+* non persistent snapshot support
+* additional modal dialog to load roms via file dialog and save them to the browsers local storage, in case they are not already embedded in folder roms ...

 ## next goals
-* additional modal dialog to load roms via file dialog and save them to the browsers local storage, in case they are not already embedded in folder roms ...
+* storing selected snapshots into local storage ... effectively making those choosen snapshots persistent
 * javascript interface for settings of the emulation like (greydotbugemulation, soundbuffer size, and so on...)